ME-ICA/tedana/docs/contributing.rst

 ```````````````
 tedana is a collection of tools, software and a community related to echo time
 (TE) dependent analyses.
 The umbrella of tedana covers a number of overlapping,
-but somewhat distinct ideas related to multi-echo analysis.
+but somewhat distinct, ideas related to multi-echo analysis.
 This scope includes
 collecting multi-echo data (Acquisition), combining those echoes together
-(Combining), with optional noise removal (Denoising), inspecting the outputs
+(Combination), with optional noise removal (Denoising), inspecting the outputs
 (Visualization) and answering multi-echo related questions (Community).
 In
 general, tedana accepts previously preprocessed data to produce outputs that
 are ready for further analyses.